Does Ceramic Coating Hide Scratches?

 Ceramic Coating Hardness:

-When a ceramic coating is applied, it can increase the hardness of the paint surface.
 Many ceramic coatings claim to reach a hardness level of around 9H on the Mohs scale.
-The "H" in 9H stands for the pencil hardness test, which is commonly used in the coating industry.
-It's worth noting that this scale is different from the standard Mohs scale, but the 9H rating is often marketed to suggest a significant increase in surface hardness.
+The “H” in 9H stands for the pencil hardness test, which is commonly used in the coating industry.
+It’s worth noting that this scale is different from the standard Mohs scale, but the 9H rating is often marketed to suggest a significant increase in surface hardness.

 Ceramic Coating Reduced Surface Friction